The Goodyear Tire & Rubber Company

 -The Company manufactures and sells tires under the Goodyear, Dunlop, Kelly, Debica, Sava, and Fulda brands, various other Goodyear-owned house brands, and the private-label brands of certain customers.

--Listed on NASDAQ Stock Exchange.
+-The Company is listed on the NASDAQ Stock Exchange.

 -Run on flat tires